Department website: http://nursing.hsc.wvu.edu

 NSG 706.
 Advanced Pathophysiology.
 3 Hours.

-Theoretical basis of pathophysiological changes in acute and chronic illnesses confronted in primary care across the lifespan is presented.
+Theoretical basis of pathophysiological changes in acute and chronic illnesses confronted across the lifespan is presented.
 The course serves as the foundation for clinical assessment, decision making, and management.

 PR: NSG 724.
 This course provides an overview of research methods, evidence, and epidemiologic measures for understanding the translation of research into practice and the design of interventions to promote change in a variety of settings.

-A foundation for leadership in health policy development, implementation, and evaluation, with a focus on advocacy for nursing, leadership, ethics, finance, and policy/program implementation.
+An analysis of health policy and advanced nursing practice issues with a focus on advocacy for nursing leadership, ethics, and finance.

 NSG 712.
 Primary Care of Families 1.
 3 Hours.